GafferHQ/gaffer/doc/source/Tutorials/Scripting/GettingStarted/index.md

 ![A plug reference in the Python Editor](images/pythonEditorPlugReference.png "A plug reference in the Python Editor")

 > Caution :
-> Because Python dictionaries do not have built-in overwrite protection, you can accidentally and irrecoverably replace nodes and plugs with assignments that use existing node names, like `script['Sphere'] = ...`.
+> Because Python dictionaries do not have built-in overwrite protection, you can accidentally and irrecoverably replace nodes and plugs with assignments that use existing node names, like `root['Sphere'] = ...`.
 Use dictionary syntax with care.

 Just like with nodes, you can insert a reference to a plug by dragging.
 Try inserting a reference to radius plug of the Sphere node: